asmagill/hammerspoon_asm/canvas/README.md

  * A canvas object, which is not currently being shown, conforms to these requirements, so it is possible to use this element type to embed a canvas within another canvas.
  * `hs.webview` objects currently do not meet these requirements, but the necessary changes are currently under consideration.
  * `hs.drawing` objects do not meet these requirements, but as this module is under consideration as a replacement for `hs.drawing`, this will likely not change.
 See `hs._asm.canvas.drawing` for the status of a wrapper for replacing the `hs.drawing` module.
- * An example of a "separate" module which can act as a valid object for this element type is being worked on as `hs._asm.canvas.avplayer`; updates will be added here as they occur.
+ * An example of a "separate" module which can act as a valid object for this element type is located in the [avplayer](avplayer) directory of this repository.
+More targeted HOWTO documentation is also being considered.

 - - -